 - Underground Storage Chambers

-You can click on the Help radio button on this screen to give you diagrams of each.
-For this tutorial we’ll opt for the Trapezoidal-shaped pond.
+You can click on the Help radio button on this screen to give you input diagrams of each.
+For this tutorial we’ll opt for the Trapezoidal-shaped pond, just to keep things simple.
 Please select Trapezoid and enter the input parameters as shown below and then click [Apply].

 A pond with a bottom length and width of 100.00 feet and 2:1 side slopes has been selected.
-A total depth of 8 feet should provide us with a foot of free-board.
+A total depth of 8 feet should provide us with one foot of free-board.

 But that’s larger than the estimate!
 You’ll see on the output table that this configuration provides us with around 90,000 cuft at 7 feet of depth.
 Yes, it’s above the estimate by about 10 percent at 7 feet.
 Always make your pond slightly larger than the estimate to insure a successful initial routing.
 You can always return back to this step to make adjustments to your pond size.